 In today’s digital world, many teams have recognized the value of online and mobile Huddle Boards.
 With processes, goals, and metrics available anytime on any device, teams can achieve the benefits of huddle boards without having to be physically together, face to face with the board itself.

-Unlike most traditional Huddle Boards, upBOARD’s online Huddle Board templates and collaboration tools allow any team or organization to instantly begin collaborating.
-Our collaboration software platform goes far beyond other tools by including progress dashboards, data integration from existing documents or other software, elegant intuitive designs, and full access on any desktop or mobile device.
+Unlike most traditional Huddle Boards, upBOARD’s online Huddle Board templates and collaboration tools allow any team or organization to instantly begin tracking their most important metrics by creating simple yet powerful dashboards.
+Our software platform goes far beyond other tools by including progress dashboards, data integration from existing documents or other software, elegant intuitive designs, and full access on any desktop or mobile device.